StateVoicesNational/Spoke/docs/HOWTO_INTEGRATE_TWILIO.md

   - `TWILIO_APPLICATION_SID` is `TWILIO_MESSAGE_SERVICE_SID` (these are the same values)
   - `TWILIO_AUTH_TOKEN` in your .env file (or Heroku config variable) is `AUTH TOKEN` in your Twilio console
 11. If you want to send live text messages as part of your testing, you must buy a phone number and attach it to your project.
+  - Click on `Numbers` and press on `+`.
+Search for a area code and click on buy (trial Twilio accounts give you $15~ to work with).
+In order to send messages, you will have to connect a credit card with a minimum charge of $20.